 Analysis and reporting of the data is classified on the basis of the broad characteristics that students provided to SAMIS when registering with the University of Bath.

 Once results of each unit evaluation have been collated and anonymised, they will be shared with Staff Student Liaison Committees (SSLCs) to ensure that feedback can be acted upon.
 Academic staff and student Academic Reps on SSLCs will work together to improve aspects of the unit that are in need of enhancement for the benefit of future students at the University of Bath.

 Open comments from unit evaluations and other student surveys are not normally shared with students or The SU Bath.
 If there are open comments which would be useful to share, for example if a number of useful suggestions have been made on the same theme, the unit convenor is responsible for removing any inappropriate comments and any information that would allow an individual to be identified.

-Collated data may also be shared with teaching staff, Directors of Studies, academic departments, the University's Learning & Teaching Quality Commitee and other members of staff to help the University develop its learning and teaching.
+Collated data may also be shared with teaching staff, Directors of Studies, academic departments, the University's Education, Quality and Standards Commitee and other members of staff to help the University develop its learning and teaching.